-Smart specialization strategies can contribute to the diversification of the economic structure and export basket of North Macedonia.
-Smart specialization strategies (SS) are aimed at leveraging the existing productive knowledge of countries, regions, municipalities, or cities to build new comparative advantages in related technologies and industrial sectors in order to diversify.
-At the heart of SS's policies is knowledge production, which is formally evaluated using economic complexity methods.
-These methods are used to construct measures of complexity and relatedness.
-Measures of complexity provide a proxy for the productive knowledge present in a location (e.g., country) or activity (e.g., product exports), while measures of relatedness indicate how close the knowledge of the location is to the knowledge required to develop a specialization in an activity.
-Today, economic complexity methods are being combined with various machine learning techniques to develop relevant policy applications, as seen in reports on smart specialization in Europe, China's special economic zones, Mexico's smart diversification strategy, or papers calling for improving manufacturing in the United States.
-The diversification frontier is a summary
+Smart specialization strategies32 can contribute to the diversification of the economic structure and export basket of North Macedonia.
+Smart specialization strategies (SS) are aimed at leveraging the existing productive knowledge of countries, regions, municipalities, or cities to build new comparative advantages in related technologies and industrial sectors in order to diversify.33 At the heart of SS's policies is knowledge production, which is formally evaluated using economic complexity methods.34 These methods are used to construct measures of complexity and relatedness.
+Measures of complexity provide a proxy for the productive knowledge present in a location (e.g., country) or activity (e.g., product in a location (e.g., country) or activity (e.g., product exports), while measures of relatedness indicate how close the knowledge of the location is to the knowledge required to develop a specialization in an activity.
+Today, economic complexity methods are being combined with various machine learning techniques to develop relevant policy applications, as seen in reports on smart specialization in Europe,35 China's special economic zones,36 Mexico's smart diversification strategy,37 or papers calling for improving manufacturing in the United States.38 The diversification frontier39 is a summary